Paul scores 34, Clippers beat Jazz 111-106 to take 2-1 lead - News 12 Now

 Jazz center Rudy Gobert did not play again due to a hyperextended left knee and bone contusion suffered 17 seconds into the series opener.
 Derrick Favors started at center and Boris Diaw opened at power forward.

-Jazz coach Quin Snyder said he and Clippers coach Doc Rivers have talked about how both teams have been injury plagued this season.
+Snyder said he and Doc Rivers have talked about how both teams have been injury plagued this season.

 “The bottom line is nobody will remember who is playing and who is not playing,” Snyder said.
 “They will just remember which team was able to win.”